dcefram/blog/content/posts/a-dark-alley/index.md

 I'm not sure if I would ever be completely healed myself, as I gave up *confronting* my weakness for years now.
 My thoughts are nowadays that if I know I'm weak at something, then avoid getting into the situation that would exploit my weakness.

-Unfortunately, situations such as this does make me remember that I cannot escape this topic altogether, and I need to figure out a better way to handle this scenarios in a way that won't trigger my meltdown.
+Unfortunately, situations such as this does make me remember that I cannot escape this topic altogether, and I need to figure out a better way to handle these scenarios in a way that won't trigger my meltdown.